RyanGC93/Interview-Study-Guide/Notes/SortingAlgos/README.md

 <summary style="text-indent: 20px;"> Overview </summary>

 > - It picks an element as pivot and partitions the given array around the picked pivot.
+> - The partition process can be done in-place and can be implemented using recursion.
 > - Hoare's version is the original one and Lomuto's version is often used.
-> - The algorithm picks an element as pivot and partitions the given array around the picked pivot.
-> - The partition process can be done in-place.
-> - The algorithm can be implemented using recursion.

 </details>
 <details>